jonhadfield/soba/README.md

 ## latest updates

+### 1.1.11 released 2023-03-26

+- Fix goreleaser to build and distribute docker release

+### 1.1.10 released 2023-03-26

+- Notarize binaries produced for MacOS to remove unknown developer warning
+- note: missing docker release

-### 1.1.7 released 2023-03-10
+### 1.1.9 released 2023-03-11

-- Fix for refs comparison for BitBucket
+- Improve refs comparison mode
-- Minor logging improvements

-### 1.1.6 released 2023-03-05

-- Fixes bug where only first 100 GitHub Organisation repositories are backed up
-- Introduce retries for BitBucket API calls and cloning

-### 1.1.5 released 2022-12-20
+### 1.1.8 released 2023-03-11

-- Maintenance release
+- Fixes edge case where refs with spaces returned an error and forced clone in when in refs mode

 See full changelog [here](./CHANGELOG.md).